felixquinn/Power-BI-Project---Financial-Dashboard/README.md

 ## Overview

-This project analyses the financial performance of a SaaS business using Power BI
+This project analyses the financial performance of a SaaS business using Power BI.
+The dashboard provides insights into revenue, profitability and customer growth through interactive KPI reporting and visualisations.

 ## Objectives